 Pathways’ staff celebrate 25 years of service and welcome a new Agency Director

 Special to the Herald

-Penticton—At the recent AGM of Pathways Addictions Resource Centre three staff members were honoured for their lengthy service and the new agency director was welcomed.
+Penticton—At the recent AGM of Pathways Addictions Resource Centre three staff members were honoured for their lengthy service and the new Executive Director was welcomed.

 Counsellors Steve King and Dorothy Point and office manager Wendy Jones each received an award from the board of directors in recognition of 25 years of outstanding service.